mcs383/Fungal-RefSeq-Mash-Database-Generator/README.md

+# WARNING : STILL A WORK IN PROGRESS

+This repo was only made public for the github action limits.

 # Creating a MASH Reference

 The mash reference that can be downloaded from [the mash documentaion](https://mash.readthedocs.io/en/latest/data.html) is for RefSeq version 70.